Sunday, December 31, 2017

 Led Zeppelin III - Double Album Version

-When recording the album Physical Graffiti, Led Zeppelin was faced with a dilemma.
+When recording the album Physical Graffiti, Led Zeppelin faced a dilemma.
 The assembled eight songs were too long for one LP.
-The solution was found in making a double album and adding a number of tracks left off of previous albums.
+The solution was to make a double album and add a number of tracks left off previous albums.

 After the recent release of remastered albums with extra tracks, I realized there were enough leftovers and outtakes from albums I-III to make III a double album also.
 I considered taking all the tracks and rearranging them.
 But in the end, I left the first two sides the same as released, and simply built sides C and D.